Ingenium-Games/ingenium/Documentation/SQL_API_Reference.md

 # SQL API Reference

-Complete reference for all SQL functions in ig.core.
+Complete reference for all SQL functions in ingenium.

 ## Core Query Functions